acco93/taskmixer/readme.md

 A simple solution to dispatch command strings over a local network by using RabbitMQ.

-In taskmixer we have a command producer (see `taskmixer.producer` project) that simply enqueue one or more string commands to a RabbitMQ queue, and one or more command consumers (see `taskmixer.consumer` project) that wait for commands and execute them upon receipt.
+In taskmixer we have a command producer (see `taskmixer.producer` project) that simply appends one or more string commands to a RabbitMQ queue, and one or more command consumers (see `taskmixer.consumer` project) that wait for commands and execute them upon receipt.
 In the following we will call *task* a command string such as `ls -l`.

 Producer and consumers may be on the same or on different machines.